“Extremely good at putting clients at ease and understanding complex issues quickly”

 In 2011 she took a yearlong sabbatical as a research fellow for Reprieve, an NGO which advocates for the human rights of prisoners on death row worldwide, in secret prisons and those detained in Guantanamo Bay.
 Specifically she worked on a project funded by the European Commission to identify and assist foreign nationals on death row in the USA and was based full time in New Orleans.

-Anna adopts and adheres to the provisions of the privacy notice which can be accessed here.
+Anna adopts and adheres to the provisions of her privacy notice which can be accessed here.

 For further details of Anna’s practice please contact a member of the clerking or client service team.